 Transportation companies and municipal transportation agencies are investing billions and billions of dollars globally towards offering better mobility solutions, without having proper ways to quantify the problems and the impact of these solutions.
 Without this understanding, cities are having trouble driving adoption of new solutions, diminishing the final impact.

 We are doing things differently, by creating a standardized way of measuring commuting routes using our Commuter Score.
-Just as FICO's standardization of credit scoring enabled billions of dollars in financial decisions, the Commutifi Commuter Score empowers organizations to make smarter data-driven decisions on how their employees get to and from work every day.
-With this relative baseline, companies and governments better understand the current transportation ecosystem and create targeted mobility solutions, incentives and subsidies that can drive positive changes on commuters.
+Like a FICA score does for credit and a SAT for education, this score allows individuals, companies and governments to have a relative baseline on which to understand the current transportation ecosystem and create targeted mobility solutions, incentives and subsidies that can drive positive changes on commuters.

 In the end, by focusing on the data, we empower individuals and organizations to create more efficient programs, multiplying the impact of new investments in the ecosystem.